dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/js-initializers.md

 * Initializing libraries before Blazor starts up.
 * Configuring Blazor settings.

 JS initializers are detected as part of the build process and imported automatically in Blazor apps.
-Use of JS initializers often removes the need to manually add script references when using Razor class libraries (RCLs).
+Use of JS initializers often removes the need to [manually trigger script functions from the app](xref:blazor/fundamentals/startup#chain-to-the-promise-that-results-from-a-manual-start) when using [Razor class libraries (RCLs)](xref:blazor/components/class-libraries).

 To define a JS initializer, add a JS module to the project named `{NAME}.lib.module.js`, where the `{NAME}` placeholder is the assembly name, library name, or package identifier.
 Place the file in the project's web root, which is typically the `wwwroot` folder.

 The module exports either or both of the following conventional functions:

 * `beforeStart(options, extensions)`: Called before Blazor starts.
 For example, `beforeStart` is used to customize the loading process, logging level, and other options specific to the hosting model.
-  * In Blazor WebAssembly, `beforeStart` receives the Blazor WebAssembly options (`options`) and any extensions (`extensions`) added during publishing.
+  * In Blazor WebAssembly, `beforeStart` receives the Blazor WebAssembly options (`options` in this section's example) and any extensions (`extensions` in this section's example) added during publishing.
+For example, options can specify the use of a custom [boot resource loader](xref:blazor/fundamentals/startup#load-boot-resources).
-  * In Blazor Server, `beforeStart` receives the circuit start options.
+  * In Blazor Server, `beforeStart` receives SignalR circuit start options (`options` in this section's example).
   * In [`BlazorWebViews`](/mobile-blazor-bindings/walkthroughs/hybrid-hello-world#mainrazor-native-ui-page), no options are passed.
 * `afterStarted`: Called after Blazor is ready to receive calls from JS.
 For example, `afterStarted` is used to initialize libraries by making JS interop calls and registering custom elements.
-The Blazor instance is passed to `afterStarted` as an argument.
+The Blazor instance is passed to `afterStarted` as an argument (`blazor` in this section's example).

 The following example demonstrates JS initializers for `beforeStart` and `afterStarted`.
 For the filename of the following example: